College of Education and Human Development

 - Waldron College of Health and Human Services

-The Master of Science degree in Educational Leadership is designed to prepare professional personnel to fill positions as preK-12 school principals or instructional supervisors in Virginia.
-Endorsement in administration in Virginia requires a minimum of three years of successful K-12 teaching experience prior to beginning a graduate program in this area.
-Successful completion of this program of study would lead to a license in preK-12 school administration and supervision.
+The master of science degree in educational leadership is designed to prepare professional personnel to fill positions as preK-12 school principals or instructional supervisors in Virginia.
+Endorsement in administration in Virginia requires a minimum of three years of successful K-12 teaching experience prior to licensure in this area.
+Successful completion of this program of study will lead to a license in preK-12 school administration and supervision.